 Although not a formal part of the Act, the Children First Service (Oklahoma's Nurse-Family Partnership) and the Child Guidance Service - are also considered part of the Oklahoma State Department of Health's child abuse prevention efforts.
 Children First provides nurse home visitation services to firsttime parents.
 Specially - trained public health nurses provide home visits in any county across the state.
-Child Guidance professionals provide a myriad of services to individuals and families, but in particular, the child development specialists hold parent education classes and screen children for delays.
+Child Guidance professionals provide a myriad of services to individuals and families, but in particular, the child development specialists hold parent education classes and screen children for delays (which also is a way to address anticipatory guidance, provide parental support, and parent education.

-In addition, the Oklahoma State Department of Health serves as the lead agency for the Federal Community-Based Grants for the Prevention of Child Abuse and Neglect (CBCAP).2 The OSDH is allowed to leverage all of its state appropriations directed toward child abuse prevention in order to maximize its grant award.
+In addition, the Oklahoma State Department of Health serves as the lead agency for the Federal Community-Based Grants for the Prevention of Child Abuse and Neglect (CBCAP).
+The OSDH is allowed to leverage all of its state appropriations directed toward child abuse prevention in order to maximize its grant award.
 These federal funds are not to supplant state funds, but are to provide additional direct services to families as well as support networks and initiatives aimed at prevention.

-2 The Child Abuse Prevention and Treatment Act (Pub.L.
+$^2$ The Child Abuse Prevention and Treatment Act (Pub.L.
 104-235), Title II, as amended by Pub.L.
 108-36.